mondaypurples/Data-Visualization-with-Python/README.md

 4. Add a dropdown using dcc.dropdown
 5. Add the pie chart and bar chart core graph components.
 6. Run the app

+Project Environment: Utilized Theia (Python runtime to create and launch Dash applications), an open-source IDE platform, that can be run on the cloud.